If you run a business, the last place you ever want to be is facing Anne Robinson in the Watchdog studio, answering for the failings of your company.

 Watch what happened when Eileen Downey, from Britannia Hotel Group, which owns Pontins, was held to account for failings found by Watchdog at one of its holiday camps.

-Mrs Downey didn’t take the usual approach to handling a crisis communications interview – to issue an apology and promise an investigation.
+This is an interesting crisis communications example, as Mrs Downey didn’t take the usual approach to handling a crisis communications interview – to issue an apology and promise an investigation.

 She went on the attack and fought fire with fire.

 She clearly felt she had a pretty strong argument: that her company had only taken over Pontins a matter of weeks before, was making changes and didn’t want to make staff redundant by closing down inadequate holiday camps.

 And she was not afraid to point out holes in the Watchdog case, making the point that they had invited the crew to look at the changes and offered them the opportunity to film again.

 Obviously these were the key messages her team had prepared and which she forcefully delivered.